ziemowit-s/neuronpp/README.md

     * Manage synaptic signaling
     * Dendritic spines creation
     * Defining experimental protocols (eg. STDP paradigms)
+    * Debugging synapses on the neuron in real time
+    * Easy define populations of neurons

   * Provide helpful exception messages and guidelines of how to use NEURON functions without errors